Relative volume of separable bipartite states: Introduction

 \section{Introduction}

-States of a quantum system are represented by density operators (positive semidefinite unit-trace operators acting on a Hilbert space of dimension $d$).
-The set of all density operators of such a $d$-dimensional system constitutes a convex subset of $\mathbb{R}^{d^{\, 2}-1}$; this is the {\em state space} of the system, $\Omega_d$.
+States of a quantum system are represented by density operators (positive semidefinite unit-trace operators acting on a $d$-dimensional Hilbert space ${\cal H}_d$).
+The set of all density operators of such a $d$-dimensional ($d$-level) system constitutes a convex subset of $\mathbb{R}^{d^{\, 2}-1}$; this is the {\em state space} ({\em generalized Bloch sphere}) $\Omega_d$ of the quantum system.
 An understanding of the geometry of the state space is of fundamental importance~\cite{Bengtsson2006,Bengtsson2013}.
 The state space of a two-level system or qubit is the well-known Bloch (or Poincar\'{e}) sphere, while the generalized Bloch sphere of higher dimensional system is much richer, and more complex to visualize and analyze.
 Recently a limited analysis of the cross-sections of the state space of the three-level system (qutrit) has been performed~\cite{Goyal2011,Sarbicki2013}.

+When $d$ is non-prime, it is possible that the system is composite, i.e. made up of two or more subsystems.
+For example, a $4$-dimensional system could be a single quantum system with four levels or a pair of two-level systems or qubits.
+In the latter case of composite system, the issue of separability becomes important, entanglement being a characteristic feature of quantum theory of composite systems, and a key resource in quantum information processing~\cite{Horodecki2009}.
+An understanding of the separability property of states is therefore important from both foundational and application perspectives.
+We would like to understand the geometry of separable states and know how much of the state space is entangled.